Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 Narcissus.
 PWM photo

-Thank you goes out to restoration shop technician John Melanson (and
+Thank you to restoration shop technician John Melanson (and

-everyone that may have helped him) for tarping the pair of trucks (wheels
+everyone that helped him) for tarping the pair of trucks (wheelsand motor assemblies) that were removed from the Narcissus.

 PWM photo

-Thank you to everyone that has helped me and the Narcissus during this year.
+Thank you to everyone who helped me and the Narcissus during this year.

 We are still in need of funds for creating the interpretation programs that will tell this fascinating 100+-year-old story of the Narcissus.
 For information on donation options, scroll down this post and find the one that best fits your position.
 Fund 816 to help with the restoration and Fund 817 (PLI Education-Interpretation programs ) should be noted when making a donation.